How to prepare for moving to Dublin, Ireland?

 If you speak fluent English and another language, that’s your ticket to moving to Dublin.

 Many companies have their European HQ here and hire people from all over the world to do Sales and Customer Support in a variety of languages.

 You can easily move here without a visa if you have an EU passport.

 You’ll need to find a company to sponsor you or explore educationally-based opportunities to get a visa if that’s not the case.

 For example, many people from Brazil and other destinations in South America come to Ireland to learn English and, as I understand it, get their visa that way.

 Would you recommend others to live in Dublin?

 Yes!
-Dublin is an approachable city that has lots to do without being stressful or overwhelming.
+Dublin is an approachable city with lots to do without being stressed or overwhelming.
 The pub scene is unrivaled with an art and music culture that is world-class.